-If you are (or will become) age 50 or older during the year, you may make an additional catch-up contribution to the Plan.
+If you are (or will become) age 50 or older during the year, you may make an additional pretax or Roth catch-up contribution to the Plan.
 The maximum catch-up contribution for 2023 is \$7,500.
 This limit may be adjusted in subsequent years based on the cost of living.
-You may make a catch-up contribution even if you already contribute at the IRS limit on 401(k) contributions (\$22,500 in 2023) or the Plan's limit on pre-tax contributions (including Roth contributions) (75% of pay).
+You may make a catch-up contribution even if you already contribute at the IRS limit on 401(k) contributions (\$22,500 in 2023) or the Plan's limit on pre-tax and Roth contributions (75% of pay).
 This gives you an extra opportunity to save.
 Catch-up contributions are also eligible for matching contributions.